 The 2014 Warrior Games Selection Camp is set for April 7 to 11 at Nellis Air Force Base, Nev., near Las Vegas.

 Events include track/field, cycling, swimming, shooting, archery, sitting volleyball and wheelchair basketball.
-No experience necessary, just a positive attitude and a desire to represent the Air Force competing against the other services, according to event officials.

 National Resource Directory